-- 1. The program is at the doctoral level and is offered in or through a provincially or territorially chartered Canadian university. - 2.
-The university demonstrates its commitment to the program by providing it with appropriate financial support for all aspects of program operation, including financial support for the program's students. - The university's support for the knowledge, skill and commitment necessary to provide professional training and supervision is evident in the recognition, value, and rewards provided to program faculty.
+- 1. The program is at the doctoral level and is offered in or through a not-for-profit Canadian university that has received ministerial consent, either through legal charter or another legislative process, to grant doctoral degrees in psychology. - 2.
+The university demonstrates its commitment to the program by providing it with appropriate financial support for all aspects of program operation, including financial support for the program's students. - 3.
+The university's support for the knowledge, skill, and commitment necessary to provide professional training and supervision is evident in the recognition, value, and rewards provided to program faculty.